red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

 Activate a Flow
 ----------------------------------------

-We already have seen the ``start`` and ``await`` keywords to trigger a flow.
-We are now introducing the third keyword ``activate`` that can start a flow.
+We have already seen how the ``start`` and ``await`` keywords trigger a flow.
+Now, we are introducing the third keyword ``activate`` that can start a flow.
 The difference to ``start`` lies in the behavior of the flow when it has finished or failed.
-If a flow was activated it will always automatically restart a new instance of the flow as soon as it has ended.
+If a flow was activated, it will always automatically restart a new instance of the flow as soon as it has ended.
 Furthermore, a specific flow configuration (with identical flow parameters) can only be activated once and will not start new instances, even if activated multiple times.

 .. important::
     Flow activation statement syntax definition: